-Here are some ways to turn your networking contacts, whether virtual or in-person, into meaningful connections to start the new year off right!
+Here are some ways to turn your networking contacts, whether virtual or in-person, into meaningful connections:

 Follow Up Quickly and Effectively

 We can meet many people each day, especially with the ease of attending virtual events, so it is important to follow up with people while the encounter is still fresh in their mind.
 Make a note of their preferred form of contact and follow up no later than 48 hours after your meet.
 The window of opportunity closes more quickly than you may think, and if you wait too long to interact after your initial meeting you may be letting wonderful opportunities pass you by.

 Maintain a Relationship, Even Without a Clear Goal

 Sometimes you’ll meet people with whom you feel you have a connection, a shared passion, or a similar outlook on life—but their professional life may seem unrelated to yours.
 You should still follow up with this person and maintain some form of networking relationship with them, because these people are often the ones who turn out to provide the most exciting and groundbreaking opportunities!

 Maintaining relationships with professionals outside of your field is a great way to broaden your knowledge base, maintain a well-rounded set of contacts, and open the door to creative, interdisciplinary projects.

 Listen, and Take Note

 Everybody wants their voice to be heard and to be remembered; it’s human nature!
 Ensuring that you provide that feeling to your new networking contacts is a surefire way to nurture a positive relationship with them, which will ultimately benefit you and your career aspirations in the long run.